-- 1. Energy Emergency

-- 2. Freezing Rain/Ice Storm

-- 3. Transportation Emergency

-It is important that residents, businesses and interested visitors be aware of the measures that they can undertake to reduce their vulnerability in an emergency situation.
+Energy Emergency Freezing Rain/Ice Storm Transportation Emergency can undertake to reduce their vulnerability in an emergency situation.
 Copies of the North Glengarry Emergency Response Plan, less the Appendixes, can be obtained at the Township Offices, 3720 County Road 34, Alexandria.